Finnish-British co-op opens doors for AI research

-“This is a significant international collaboration and I am delighted the Turing is now formally linked to one of the most dynamic research institutions in Europe,” commented Adrian Smith, institute director at the Alan Turing Institute.
+“This is a significant international collaboration and I am delighted the Turing is now formally linked to one of the most dynamic research institutions in Europe,” commented Adrian Smith, institute director at the Alan Turing Institute, in a release.
 “Together, we share a common goal of shaping the world we live in for the better and this collaboration will enable us to combine world-class expertise and apply data science and AI approaches to tackle real-world problems.”

 The collaboration will also bring world-class academic expertise to Finland, with the appointment of professor Mark Girolami as adjunct professor of machine learning at Aalto University.
 Further points of collaborative contact are to be looked into, according to the director of FCAI, professor Samuel Kaski.

 “We are looking forward to continuing the existing collaboration with a number of Turing partners and working on the new initiatives we identified based on our complementary strengths.”